Ritwik-Shandilya/WebhookMirror/README.md

 With both servers running you can browse to `http://localhost:5173` to use the application while it interacts with the Rails API running on port 3000.

-The UI follows [Neetix](https://neetix.neetokb.com/) best practices such as using sentence case and clear loading states.

 ### Generating a capture URL

 1. Visit the homepage and click **Create Endpoint**.